Coastal motorcycle route ambassador Jayne Tollan guides us through this Breathtaking Road

 Here’s her top tips on how to make the most of that motorcycle route.

-Why is the Ardnamurchan Loop coastal road such a great Scottish motorbike ride?
+Why is the Ardnamurchan Loop coastal road such a great Scottish motorcycle ride?

 The coastal road is an iconic road that leads to the most westerly point of mainland Scotland where you will find the Ardnamurchan lighthouse.
 With rugged coastline, white sandy beaches and stunning views over to the small isles, the road is filled with iconic scenery from start to finish.
 Classic Scottish motorbike touring stuff.